Italy: Tuscany & Umbria

 Included Meals: Breakfast

-Your guides meet you at 9:30 a.m. in the lobby of Hotel de la Ville-Piazza Antinori, 1 in Florence.
-They’ll be wearing Country Walkers shirts.
-Please be dressed for city walking.
-Comfortable walking shoes required.
-(Sneakers are acceptable.)
+Your leaders will meet you at 9:00 a.m. in the lobby of the 25hours Hotel Florence.
+They’ll be wearing Country Walkers shirts for easy identification.
+Please be dressed for city walking—comfortable walking shoes are required (sneakers are acceptable).

-After meeting in Florence, you travel to Siena.
-The week begins with a walking tour of the historical center of Siena, an atmospheric Tuscan city.
-With its mixture of Gothic and Romanesque architecture dramatically set on three hills, Siena rivals Florence not only in beauty but also in culture.
-Following a light lunch of Sienese specialties, you explore the world-famous Piazza del Campo, presided over by its impressive town hall and tower.
-The Campo is the setting of the celebrated Palio horse race.
-Your engaging local guide leads you to the Duomo, the town’s main cathedral, to view its striking marble façade.
+After meeting in Florence, you’ll travel to Siena, where your week begins with a walking tour of the historic city center.
+Set dramatically across three hills, Siena is a stunning blend of Gothic and Romanesque architecture and rivals Florence in both beauty and cultural significance.
+Following a light lunch of local Sienese specialties, you’ll explore the iconic Piazza del Campo, dominated by its grand town hall and towering campanile.
+This remarkable square is famously the setting for the Palio, Siena’s celebrated horse race.
+Your engaging local guide will also lead you to the magnificent Duomo, the town’s cathedral, known for its striking black-and-white marble façade.

 Included Meals: Lunch, Dinner

 Today’s exploration begins on the outskirts of San Quirico.
-After an initial short drive to the village of Torrenieri, step onto a dirt lane that meanders along rolling terrain between the Orcia Valley and the Crete Senesi (Sienese hills) toward Pienza, the morning’s destination.
+After a short drive to the village of Torrenieri, you’ll set out on a quiet gravel road that gently winds through rolling terrain between the Orcia Valley and the Crete Senesi (Sienese hills), heading toward Pienza, your morning destination.
+This spectacular walk offers postcard-worthy views of hill towns and countryside villas, framed by cypress and walnut trees.
+In spring, the landscape comes alive with blooming wildflowers.

 Included Meals: Breakfast, Lunch